Hypoxic Ischemic Encephalopathy (HIE)

 - Motor skill-developmental delays

-In some cases, the brain damage caused by the effects of HIE may be severe enough to threaten the life of your infant.
+In some cases, the brain damage caused by HIE may be severe enough to threaten the infant's life.

 Hire An Experienced Attorney To Represent You Today